Coastal coal-carrying trade of New South Wales: Decline and end of the trade

 In 1949, the wharves at Pyrmont were reconstructed and coal loading operations moved to White Bay at the Balmain Coal Loader.

 The Ball's Head Coal Loader, which was mainly used to load bunker coal, ceased being used in 1963 and closed, for the first time, in 1964.
 The Manly Gasworks at Little Manly Point closed in 1964.
 Balmain Power Station closed in 1965.

 31 December 1971 was a critical turning point; the huge Mortlake gasworks ceased making town gas from coal.
 Petroleum replaced coal as a feedstock for town gas-making, and oil refinery gas was purchased to supplement supply, during the interval until Sydney's gas was converted to natural gas in December 1976.

 Although the Waverton gasworks site continued to be used until 1987, gas-making using coal ceased in 1969 when the plant was converted to use petroleum feedstock.
 All town gas making operations ceased with the conversion of the North Shore to natural gas.
 The North Shore Gas Company became 50% owned by AGL by 1974 and became a wholly owned subsidiary in 1980.

 In the 1960s and 1970s there was a decline in the industrial use of coal—hospital and industrial heating was converted to other energy sources—as awareness of air pollution caused by burning black coal increased.
 Heavy fuel oil, a by-product of oil refining operations in Sydney, became more available, as an alternative fuel to coal for brickmaking, that was cleaner-burning and less bulky to transport and store.
-The government-owned railway network stopped using coal, once it had retired the last of its steam locomotives in 1973.
+The government-owned railway network stopped using coal, once it had retired the last of its steam locomotives on 4 March 1973.

 From the mid-1950s through the 1960s, there was a huge downturn in the coal industry, resulting in many mine closures, a number of company mergers—forming the Coal & Allied Industries group—and the rapid decline of the huge South Maitland coalfield that fed the port at Hexham.
-The privately owned Richmond Vale Railway to Hexham closed in September 1987.
+The privately owned Richmond Vale Railway to Hexham—the last line to use four-wheel 'non-air' coal wagons—closed in September 1987.
 The three coal loaders at Hexham closed in 1967, 1973 and 1988 respectively.
 The last ship to load coal at Hexham was the MV Camira in May 1988.